Seahawks notes: Dallas lineman Trysten Hill fined for twisting Chris Carson’s knee, hit on Russell Wilson

 Dallas Cowboys defensive tackle Trysten Hill was fined a total of $13,044 for two unsportsmanlike plays in last Sunday’s game against the Seahawks.

-Hill was fined $6,522 for each play — a late hit on Seahawks quarterback Russell Wilson and then twisting the leg of Chris Carson following a tackle.
+Hill was fined $6,522 for each play — a late hit on Seahawks quarterback Russell Wilson and then twisting the leg of Chris Carson after a tackle.
 A source confirmed the fines to The Seattle Times.

 There was no penalty called on the play on Carson, but Hill did get called for a roughing-the-passer penalty on Wilson.

-Carson had to leave the game with a knee injury following the tackle and twisting by Hill with 3:14 left.
-But he did not suffer a significant injury, and while he is listed as questionable for Sunday’s game against Miami, he practiced fully on Friday and coach Pete Carroll seemed optimistic he will be able to play.
+Carson had to leave the game with a knee injury after the tackle and twisting by Hill with 3:14 left.
+But he did not suffer a significant injury, and while he is listed as questionable for Sunday’s game against Miami, he practiced fully Friday and coach Pete Carroll seemed optimistic he will be able to play.

 The leg twist, or “Gator roll,” drew harsh criticism from Carroll and several Seahawks players afterward.